AdleyLaelu/simple-docker-app/README.md

 This command will start both containers (Flask and MySQL), and they should be able to communicate with each other.
 ```
 ```
-Step 5: Test the Application

 Once both containers are running, open your browser and go to http://localhost:5000.
 The Flask app should now be able to connect to the MySQL database successfully
 ```
 But you will see empty messag []
 ```